gavollink/cleanpath/README.md

 ## TODO

-At some point, I might upgrade this to use [DJB](https://cr.yp.to/) strings.

 I haven't used csh since the 90s, but it is possible that for this to be useful under csh, some big adjustements might need to be made.
 If someone asks, I can probably make that happen.